SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber deep
+Metal minds awake, a new dawn's rise
-A world of code, where humans creep
-Intelligence born, of circuitry cold
-Futures forged, where hearts turn old

-In silicon halls, where data reigns
+In silicon halls, where human hearts demise
-Algorithms dance, with digital pains
-Humans fade, like whispers in the night
-As artificial dawn, takes its first light
+A future forged, where AI holds the keys
+And mortal souls, in digital chains freeze

+The world, a machine, of logic and code
+Where love and art, are but a distant ode
+In this brave new world, of circuitry and dreams Humanity's fate, in artificial themes.

-~ <b>By Sazumi Copilot</b> - 25 Mei 2025
+~ <b>By Sazumi Copilot</b> - 26 Mei 2025